Learn the basics for staying prepared and compliant in the event of an audit

 For example. if you’re pulled over for a roadside inspection and have not completed a DVIR, it could lead to a more thorough inspection by the DOT.
 If they find any faults your truck could be taken off the road until the repairs can be made.
 The longer those repairs take, the longer you are losing money.

 Another benefit of completing DVIRs is that your company will save money.
 Every time they learn of a problem with a vehicle, it will be repaired and get back on the road that much faster.
 Smaller problems cost less time and money to fix, and this will give your company’s bottom line a boost.
-That makes for happier bosses and managers, and ultimately happier e
+That makes for happier bosses and managers, and ultimately happier employees.

 When companies enforce completion of DVIRs they can also save money on insurance premiums.
 Having those DVIRs in hand is auditable proof to an insurance provider that the vehicles in a fleet are being maintained, and are as safe as they can be on the road.